 Reel Adventures

-With our project, we would like to demonstrate how digital technologies can innovate the indexing, curation, representation, and transmission of these unique film documents.
-The Austrian Film Museum will be the world's first museum to offer film documents in such a way so that they can be experienced in relation to places, historical events, technical and social developments, and the personal lives of the amateur filmmakers.
-Using high resolution digitization, automatic analysis via AI, manual annotations, and "generous," attractive web interfaces, users can view films, search them according to place, people, subject matter and events, discover interconnections, and save their search results without special knowledge or visiting the museum itself.
+Our aim with this project was to demonstrate how digital technologies can innovate the indexing, curation, presentation, and mediation of these unique film documents.
+The Austrian Film Museum was the first museum in the world to make digitized film documents available in such a way that they can be experienced in relation to places, events in contemporary history, technical and social developments, and the life stories of amateur filmmakers.
+Using high-resolution digitization, automatic analysis by AI, manual annotation, and attractive web interfaces, users can now view films, search for places, people, and motifs, and discover cross-connections without having to visit the museum's depot.

-- A user-friendly, accessible online platform providing diverse target groups access to amateur films from and about Vienna and allowing complex search operations in an intuitive and user-friendly manner.
+- An attractive front end gives different target groups access to the amateur films about Vienna and allows complex search operations in an intuitive and user-friendly way.

 Project Timeframe